BICBT/cloudswitcher-desktop/README.md

 1. `npm run release`

 ### Windows message exchange
-There are four BrowserWindows (Main, External, Dialog, Worker) in the application , to keep all windows shared with same data, we only keep and change state in the Worker BrowserWindow, Other windows will send messages and subscribe events from Worker BrowserWindow.
+There are three BrowserWindows (Main, External, Dialog) in the application , to keep all windows shared with same data, we keep and change state only in the main process, Other windows will send IPC messages and subscribe IPC events from main process.
-Look into `windows-message-exchange.puml` for detail.
+See `windows-message-exchange.puml` for detail.